abinlatheef/Battery-Charge-Threshold-Modifier/README.md

 ### 🌟 What you have to do? 🌟

-First time users.
-This is all you have to do.
+First time users, this is all you have to do.
 ```
 curl -sSf https://raw.githubusercontent.com/abinlatheef/Battery-Charge-Threshold-Modifier/main/install.sh | sudo sh
 ```